geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

      - No
      - Time value or range for map data.
        See :ref:`wms_time` for more information.
+   * - ``sld``
+     - No
+     - A URL referencing a StyledLayerDescriptor XML file which is used to control or enhance map layers and styling
+   * - ``sld_body``
+     - No
+     - A URL-encoded StyledLayerDescriptor which is used to control or enhance map layers and styling

 GeoServer provides a number of useful vendor-specific parameters for the GetMap operation.